timbornemann/Open-Git-Control/README.md

 - `Ctrl+Shift+P`: command palette
 - `Ctrl+Enter`: execute commit (in commit fields)

+### 15) Local Planning API and MCP Tools

+- Local HTTP API for project planning, bound to `127.0.0.1`
+- Preferred port: `2990`; if it is occupied, the app tries the next available local port
+- API documentation is served at `http://127.0.0.1:2990/api/`
+- Machine-readable API description at `/api/openapi.json`
+- Planner endpoints for:
+  - listing projects, repositories, tabs, and todos
+  - retrieving the next open todos ordered by urgency
+  - creating, updating, moving, and deleting todos
+  - creating planned projects
+  - ensuring a planner project exists for a repository path
+- Tab-specific endpoints such as `/api/tabs/bug/todos` and `/api/tabs/working/todos`
+  - `working` is accepted as an alias for `in-progress`
+- Agent shortcuts:
+  - `GET /api/agent/next`
+  - `GET /api/mcp/tools`
+  - `POST /api/mcp/tools/call`
+- MCP-style JSON-RPC endpoint at `/mcp`
+  - supports `initialize`, `tools/list`, and `tools/call`
+  - exposes planning tools such as `get_next_todos`, `list_todos`, `create_todo`, `move_todo`, and `delete_todo`
+- Runtime controls:
+  - `OPEN_GIT_CONTROL_API_PORT=2990` to choose the preferred port
+  - `OPEN_GIT_CONTROL_API_DISABLED=true` to disable the local API server

 ## Install Git (where and how)

 Git must be installed and available in your `PATH`.